 Determine the continuous health of a motor can be useful to predict a failure and to enable some procedures to put the motor into safety condition.
 This can also help the engineer to be aware of the type of the failure.

 Actually, most technique use contact sensor, for example: temperature sensors or vibrometers.
 The temperature sensor is used to estimate the temperature of the inner components of the motor because temperature causes a degradation reducing their lifespan.
-Is also possible to use vibrometers/accelerometers attached on the shaft to determine vibration; this data are used to determine failure of the bearings of the motors.
-However, this project want to purpose a method to determine the health status of the motor using non-contact sensors and non-destructive testing to do this we need knowledge about data analytics, neural network and lidar sensor.
+Is also possible to use vibrometers/accelerometers attached on the shaft to determine vibration; this data is used to determine failure of the bearings of the motors.
+However, this project wants to purpose a method to determine the health status of the motor using non-contact sensors and non-destructive testing to do this we need knowledge about data analytics, neural network and lidar sensor.

 Research question and hypotheses, theoretical approach and methodology